SimonWoodtli/dotfiles-old/README.md

 ## Thanks to…

-* my mentor rwxrob and [his dotfiles repository](https://gitlab.com/rwxrob/dotfiles)
+* my mentor rwxrob and [his dotfiles repository](https://gitlab.com/rwxrob/dotfiles) and the rwx community